 The Pay Policy Statement articulates the Council's own policies towards a range of issues relating to the pay of its workforce, in particular its senior staff (Chief Officers, as defined by the Local Government and Housing Act 1989) and to its lowest paid employees.
 The purpose of the Pay Policy Statement is to increase accountability in relation to pay.

-As specified in the Act, this requirement does not extend to schools and this Statement does not therefore include employees directly employed by schools.
+As specified in the Act, this requirement does not extend to schools and this Statement does not therefore include school based employees.